 where we defined

 We emphasize that unitarity leads to positivity properties of the partial wave coefficients $I_{\D,\ell}$.
 In particular, we have

-Note that $\langle \mathcal{O}_1 \mathcal{O}_2 |\Delta,\vec{x},\vec{z}\rangle$ is symmetric under exchange of $\mathcal{O}_1$ and $\mathcal{O}_2$ because boundary operators commute, while the three-point structure \eref{three point structure} changes by the factor $(-1)^\ell$.
+Note that $\langle \mathcal{O}_1 \mathcal{O}_2 |\Delta,x,z\rangle$ is symmetric under exchange of $\mathcal{O}_1$ and $\mathcal{O}_2$ because boundary operators commute, while the three-point structure \eref{three point structure} changes by the factor $(-1)^\ell$.
 This means $\mathcal{F}_{12}$ changes by the same factor under exchange of $\mathcal{O}_1$ and $\mathcal{O}_2$.
 This leads to

-This positivity property is at the core of the bootstrap approach to dS late time correlators that will be presented in the next section.
-The function $\Psi^{\D_i}_{\D,\ell}$ defined in \eref{partial wave} is a solution of the conformal Casimir equation, and is known as a conformal partial wave.
+This positivity property is at the core of the bootstrap approach to dS late-time correlators that will be presented in the next section.
+The function $\Psi^{\D_i}_{\D,\ell}$ defined in \eref{partial wave} is a solution of the conformal Casimir equation, and is known as the Conformal Partial Wave.

-The set of conformal partial waves with $\Delta$ running over the principal series forms a complete basis of four-point correlation functions, in a way that can be made precise~\cite{Simmons-Duffin:2017nub}.\footnote{Whenever $\Re(\Delta_1 - \Delta_2)$ or $\Re(\Delta_3 - \Delta_4)$ are large, the question of completeness of the principal series of partial waves is subtle, see for instance~\cite[appendix A.3]{Simmons-Duffin:2017nub}.}\footnote{When the external operators $\Oo_i$ all belong to the principal series, e.g.\@ when the $\Oo_i$ appear in the boundayr OPE of a massive free field $\phi$, this follows also from the tensor products~\reef{eq:Clebsch}.} In the case $d=1$, we need to add discrete series states with $\D \in \mathbb{N}^+$ to have a complete set of states.
+The set of conformal partial waves with $\Delta$ running over the principal series forms a complete basis of the four-point correlation functions, in a way that can be made precise~\cite{Simmons-Duffin:2017nub}.\footnote{Whenever $\Re(\Delta_1 - \Delta_2)$ or $\Re(\Delta_3 - \Delta_4)$ are large, the question of completeness of the principal series of partial waves is subtle, see for instance~\cite[appendix A.3]{Simmons-Duffin:2017nub}.} In the case of $d=1$, we need to add discrete series states with $\D \in \mathbb{N}^+$ to have a complete set of states.
 Strictly speaking, eq~.\reef{4p PWE} will have an extra sum over positive integers.
 We will see this explicitly in section \ref{sec:Bootstrpping boundary correlators}.

 We would like to briefly mention some properties of the conformal partial waves.
 The partial waves satisfy the orthogonality relation